team-vision2020/final-update-md/main.md

     \label{fig:detection_nn}
 \end{figure}

 More specifically, we follow the approach stated in the first paper which detailed 2 convolutional layers followed by two fully connected layers into the output layer.
 The final output layer is a softmax layer and outputs a probability vector of filter applied to the image.
-Our current network's input size is only 32x32x3 and are trained using images of these size.
-For images larger than the network input size of 32x32x3, we subdivide the source image into separate patches and perform voting based on the classification for each subpatch.
+Our current network's input size is only $32 \times 32 \times 3$ and are trained using images of these size.
+For images larger than the network input size of $32 \times 32 \times 3$, we subdivide the source image into separate patches and perform voting based on the classification for each subpatch.

 We implemented the neural network using Keras api.
-Since the miniplaces dataset used contains only 128x128x3 images, we subdivide each image into 16 disjoint subpatches of 32x32x3 images and use them as training data.
+Since the miniplaces dataset used contains only $128 \times 128 \times 3$ images, we subdivide each image into 16 disjoint subpatches of $32 \times 32 \times 3$ images and use them as training data.

 ## Experiments/Results